Nishaglobal Education Logo

 Common mistakes

-• Ignoring insurance
+• Ignoring health insurance and deposits.

 Final tips